 Maison Bouachon produces 2 red wines and one white Chateauneuf du Pape wine.

-Serving and Decanting Maison Bouachon with Wine, Food, Pairing Tips
+Serving Maison Bouachon with Wine, Food, Pairing Tips

-The white wine of Maison Bouachon is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.
+The white wine of Maison Bouachon is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork, and veal, as well as Asian cuisine and cheese.

 Maison Bouachon Wine Tasting Notes